yourgfdana/Stock-Portfolio-Tracker/README.md

 Outcomes:
 Provide the user with an easily readable stock prediction service to tell how their stocks will change over time.
 As well as a way to visualize their portfolios without needing to do it themselves, simple predictive analytics to improve their overall decision-making in stocks, reusable service so that it can be used by multiple clients’ data.

 Group: Leighana Ruiz (lruiz2@stevens.edu), Johnny Cantos (jcantos@stevens.edu), and Melissa Rich (mrich@stevens.edu).

 Structure: Program contains tools to help user develop a stock portfolio (portfolio.py) and watch the stock market to inform decisions (stock.py).

+Dependencies and Installation:

+Requires Python version 3.12 or 3.13 to run correctly.
+All required packages must be installed in the same Python environment used to run the Jupyter Notebook.

+Required packages:

+pandas – used for handling time-series stock data and performing financial calculations. matplotlib – used for visualizing stock prices and portfolio values. yfinance – used to retrieve publicly available stock market data from Yahoo Finance. pytest – used to run unit tests for the Stock and Portfolio classes. jupyter – used to run the main program notebook (main.ipynb).

+To install all required packages, run the following command in the terminal:

+python -m pip install pandas matplotlib yfinance pytest jupyter

+After installing the packages, restart Jupyter Notebook before running the main notebook to ensure all modules are properly loaded.